Kyrgyz and Tajik security forces clash at border in water dispute | Law-Order

 Kyrgyz and Tajik security forces clash at border in water dispute

-One person was killed and at least two dozen wounded when Kyrgyz and Tajik security forces exchanged fire across the border on Thursday and residents hurled rocks at each other in a row over a water reservoir, authorities on both sides said.
+At least one civilian was reported killed and dozens of people wounded when Kyrgyz and Tajik security forces exchanged fire across the border on Thursday and residents hurled rocks at each other in a fight over a water reservoir.
+The frontier, dating to the Soviet era, is poorly demarcated and minor border disputes between the two countries are frequent.
+The latest quarrel quickly escalated beyond the usual scale as border guards on both sides actively joined the fighting.

-Clashes flared late on Wednesday along the frontier between Tajikistan's northern Sughd province and Kyrgyzstan's southern Batken province because of a dispute over a water reservoir and pumping station located on the Isfara river, which both countries claim as their own.
-Locals on both sides threw rocks at each other before clashes escalated and the sides began exchanging gunfire on Thursday, according to the securiity agencies of both Central Asian republics.
+One Kyrgyz border outpost was on fire after a Tajik mortar attack, while Kyrgyz forces retaliated by capturing a Tajik outpost, Kyrgyz border guards said.
+Hundreds of people have been evacuated from adjacent villages.
+Clashes flared late on Wednesday along the frontier between Tajikistan's northern Sughd province and Kyrgyzstan's southern Batken province because of a dispute over a water reservoir and pumping station, claimed by both sides, on the Isfara river.

+Residents on both sides threw rocks at each other before clashes escalated and the sides began exchanging gunfire on Thursday, according to the security agencies of both countries.
+Videos shared on social media showed people on the Kyrgyz side sitting in a trench to the sound of gunfire in the background.
+Reuters could not independently verify the footage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)